MasterLogick/MultiChord/README.md

 # Multi chord

+PoC of a distributed hash table based on chord that do not store member lists.

 Each network must have at least one bootstrap node with static address that hosts at least one virtual node.
+One app instance is one node pool.
+You can create as many different virtual nodes in one pool as you want.

 ## Examples